SarathLUN/My-Rust-Workspaces/events_api/README.md

 The main difficulties for me were:

-1. The module system, so far I hadn’t really used and I found Rust’s system quite idiosyncratic to be honest
+1. The module system, so far I had not really used and I found Rust’s system quite idiosyncratic to be honest
-2. Getting the automigrations right, which of course in the end turns out to be quite easy.
+2. Getting the auto migrations right, which, of course, in the end turns out to be quite easy.

-The automigrations were important since I want to deploy this app to a Kubernetes cluster, but that will have to wait for my next post.
+The auto migrations were important since I want to deploy this app to a Kubernetes cluster, but that will have to wait for my next post.
 Hope you enjoyed it.

+Now, let us continue to our part 2: [Deployment with Kubernetes](./README_2.md).